downlinko/downlinko.github.io/_posts/development/jdk/2018-08-12-download-install-jdk-7-windows.md

 ---
-title: "Download and Install JDK 1.7 on Windows"
+title: "How to Download and Install JDK 1.7 on Windows"
 permalink: /download-install-jdk-7-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install JDK 7u80 on Windows 10."
 date: 2018-08-13